 Tree Planting 101 – Know the Basics

-Trees are long lived organisms on the landscape and they can be an expensive investment, but they can also pay dividends.
-Proper planting and maintenance of a tree can increase property value, increase curb appeal, reduce energy bills, and relieve stress among other things.
+Trees are long-lived organisms in the landscape, and they can be an expensive investment, but they can also pay dividends.
+Proper planting and maintenance of a tree can increase property value, increase curb appeal, reduce energy bills, and relieve stress, among other things.

 Determine the Right Tree